lazarus4/Beforth/architecture/VM.md

 The execution table could be a means of DEFER if the VM can generate JS at run time and tell the browser to execute it.
 This doesn’t seem practical.
 DEFERed words shared by JS and Forth should call a JS function that has a default JS and Forth usage.
 An array of deferFn[] elements would be a handy place to keep such DEFERed words.
 Each deferFn would have a JS function and a Forth address.
 An address of 0 causes the JS function to be used.
 Otherwise, a call is made to the Forth address.

+Implementing double precision arithmetic such as UM/MOD and UM\* will require some finesse, since JavaScript doesn't do 64-bit integers.
+First, the operands are checked to see if they fit a 32-bit operation.
+If not, things get done the "slow" way.
+Multiply is done using four 16\*16 operations.
+Divide is done using either shift-and-subtract or several 32/16 divides.

 ## Headers
 The header space is a collection of arrays, each of which contains a different element a word’s vital statistics.
 For example, a simple implementation could have wordNames[], wordAddress[] and wordWID[] defined.
 A dictionary search would use lastIndexOf() to find the index of a string token.